Issues to Consider

 - Output needs: Do you need to see data on screen, download or print a pretty table, or download data to analyze further?

-- Periodicity of surveys: Understand that surveys may be decennial, annual, or represent an average over 3 or 5 years (e.g., American Community Survey).
+- Periodicity of surveys: Understand that surveys may be decennial, annual, or represent a pool of observations over 3 or 5 years (e.g., American Community Survey).